-The following is the person specification which a trainee firefighter will have to meet to gain entry into the Fire and Rescue Service.
-There are certain stages within the process, where you will need to demonstrate these abilities; these are listed in the lists below.
+The following is the person specification which a trainee firefighter will have to meet to gain entry into the fire and rescue service.
+There are certain stages within the process, where you will need to demonstrate these abilities; these are listed below:

-The National Point of Entry selection procedure asks potential recruits to complete a detailed application form, which will be assessed against National Personal Qualities and Attributes (PQA).
+The National Point of Entry selection procedure asks potential recruits to complete a detailed application form, either online or in paper form, which will be assessed against National Personal Qualities and Attributes (PQA).

-If you want to move to a new role or indeed join the Fire Service, it would be unreasonable to expect you to know everything about that new job or role in advance.
+If you want to move to a new role or indeed join the fire and rescue service, it would be unreasonable to expect you to know everything about that new job or role in advance.
 Instead, your personal qualities and attributes can be measured to see if you have the potential to carry out the new role.
 These PQAs cover your ability to work with others, to act appropriately in conflict situations, to be part of a team and to communicate effectively.
 Because they measure your behaviour, they are also known as Behavioural Indicators.

 This measurement of your potential is normally carried out at an Assessment Development Centre (ADC) or in the case of new recruits, at training centres and interviews during the selection procedure.